 Over The Counter Birth Control

 Some female contraceptives can be used as secondary forms of birth control.
 You may want to use one of these products as a backup in case your birth control pills fail or a condom breaks.
-Popular secondary female contraceptives include spermicide gels and films.
-These products contain chemicals that help kill sperm to help prevent pregnancy and do not provide protection from STIs.
+Popular secondary female contraceptives include morning after pills, spermicide gels and films.
+These products contain chemicals that help kill sperm to help prevent pregnancy.
+However, keep in mind that these non barrier birth control methods do not provide protection from STIs and STDs.

 Anticonceptivos de emergencia

 If you had unprotected sex or are worried that your contraceptive failed, emergency contraceptives can be used to help prevent pregnancy.
 These oral medications provide a high dose of the hormones found in birth control pills.
 When taken within 72 hours of sex, emergency contraception can delay or prevent ovulation or interfere with fertilization.
 There are many popular brands of emergency contraceptives that CVS Pharmacy carries including Plan B One Step y Aftera.

 Best Female Contraceptive